booch/presentations/Architecture-Big-and-Small/slides.md

     - Implementation - building new buildings
     - Cores of ideas to be refined in other 2 volumes

-"feeling" should be the primary criterion used for making changes to any place

 ---
 class: single-image